 A big part of bipolar disorder is depression so it’s critical to know how to deal with bipolar depression.
-This can feel impossible as dark feelings like pessimism, indecisiveness and sadness, and painful physical symptoms like appetite and sleep changes take hold, but coping with bipolar depression is possible.
+This can feel impossible as dark feelings like pessimism, indecisiveness, and sadness, plus painful physical symptoms like when appetite and sleep changes take hold, but coping with bipolar depression is possible.
 Here are three major types of coping skills that can help with bipolar depression.

 #1 Dealing with Bipolar Depression – Being Involved in Treatment

 While medical treatment may not be a self-help bipolar depression coping skill, being actively involved in your treatment is.
 The first step is ensuring you have quality treatment.
 Just any treatment isn’t enough.
 You need to ensure that you get the best treatment you can which usually involves seeing someone who specializes in bipolar disorder, if at all possible.
 If the medical care you are receiving today isn’t helping, make sure you look at alternatives.

 You can also help deal with your bipolar depression symptoms by tracking them and giving the results to your doctor.
 Looking for triggers that may cause or worsen bipolar depression can also help.
 Additionally, noting side effects can help you decide if a bipolar medication isn’t right for you.

 In short, just because your doctor is prescribing the medication, it doesn’t mean you can’t have an active voice in the process.

 #2.
 Dealing with Bipolar Depression – Crisis Planning

 While no one wants a bipolar depression to escalate to a crisis point, part of learning to cope with bipolar depression is to make a plan in case it does.